 Trenches Agent Analysis

-What Trenches Agent does:
+What Trenches Agent changed

-Indicators of Compromise (IoCs)
+Indicators of compromise

-Malicious domains / endpoints
+Malicious domains and endpoints

 • http://axiomenhancer.com/api/axiom